 Swollen feet and ankles, swollen legs, discomfort in the lower limbs...
 One pregnant woman in two suffers from water retention during pregnancy.
 Common during the third trimester, this often benign phenomenon is no less uncomfortable.
 What are the risks and how can you avoid it ?
-Elia tells you more and gives you advice.
+Elia tells you more and offers advice.

 What is water retention?

-Water retention manifests itself as edema or swelling, feelings of heaviness and stiffness.
-When it occurs outside pregnancy pregnancyit may be due to prolonged immobility, the use of certain medications or various pathologies (renal or cardiac insufficiency, blood circulation disorders, etc.).
+Water retention manifests itself as edema or swelling, and sensations of heaviness and stiffness.
+When it occurs outside pregnancy pregnancyWhen it occurs outside pregnancy, it may be due to prolonged immobility, the use of certain medications or various pathologies (renal or cardiac insufficiency, blood circulation disorders, etc.).

 Why does water retention occur during pregnancy?

-Pregnancy-related water retention can occur as early as the end of the first trimester and intensify right up to delivery.
+Pregnancy-related water retention can occur as early as the end of the first trimester, and intensify right up to delivery.
 This inconvenience particularly affects expectant mothers, whose bodies contain around 4 liters of extra water and whose blood circulation slows down.

 Several factors are responsible for water retention in pregnant women:

-• Certain more serious illnesses, such as pre-eclampsia or severe toxemia.
+- Certain more serious illnesses such as pre-eclampsia or severe toxemia.

 What are the symptoms of water retention during pregnancy?